HankRobot/StepperMotorControl/README.md

 # Contribute
 1. Project is fixed, will be working on fixing shield.
+2. Motor Shield version is made as well.
-2. Real problem was power source insufficient as each servos need 1A, so best case is 3 servos connected with 3 different power supply
+3. Real problem was power source insufficient as each servos need 1A, so best case is 3 servos connected with 3 different power supply

 #This project was previously done by Wo Yew Ben and Wei Hong, I'm just fixing it.